nteract/commuter/README.md

 ### Stage IV

-* In-memory model of notebook and transient models
+* Create server side in-memory model of notebook and transient models, push to clients